Build an AI Agent Knowledge Base with Wiki MCP Tools

 }

-This pulls the latest SHA, diffs against what's in the graph, and updates changed pages.
-It also fires a NATS event, so other agents in your fleet can react to knowledge updates — for example, a QA agent that re-validates runbooks when they change.
+This pulls the latest SHA, diffs against what is in the graph, and updates changed pages.
+It also fires a NATS event through our event emitter, so other agents in the fleet can react to knowledge updates.
+Here is the real event code:

 Set up a scheduled agent loop to run staleness checks weekly.
 Flag anything above 0.7 for human review.
 Let agents auto-refresh repos daily.
 Your knowledge base maintains itself.